kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

 ## IPv6 forwarding to local network

-If your box, like mine is a router in my local network.
+If your box, like mine, is a router in my local network.
 You would probably like to make the other computers also get IPv6.

-To accomplish this we need to do three things.
-Give the LAN facing interface a IPv6 address, allow IPv6 forwarding and setup Radvd.
+To accomplish this, we need to do three things.
+Give the LAN facing interface an IPv6 address, allow IPv6 forwarding and setup Radvd.

 ### Add an IPv6 address to LAN